 This parameter is used as a hint as to whether the volume should compute indirect illumination inside the volume (also known as multiple scattering, because light will scatter more than once inside the volume).
 If the multiple scattering parameter is set to 0, and the integrator respects this hint, PxrVolume will only perform single scattering: points inside the volume will only be lit directly by light sources.
 If set to 1, points inside the volume will be lit by indirect illumination as well.
 The first image below has multiple scattering set to 0, i.e. it is a single scatter volume.
-The middle image has multiple scattering turned on, with 2 bounces of light.
-The right image has multiple scattering turned on with 4 bounces of light.
+The middle image has multiple scattering turned on with 4 bounces of light.